johnrsibert/JonzPandemic/index.md

 our second year of the pandemic, there are reasons to be optimistic.
 Several vaccines available and really effective.
 All vaccines are nearly 100% effective in preventing death and serious illness and over 90% effective in preventing infection.
-To paraphrase "Sleepy Joe", the new President of the United States of America:

-**Get the jab!
+To paraphrase the President of the United States of America, Joe Biden: **Get the jab!
 Get the shots, wear your mask, or die!**

-So please have a look at this stuff and act like a Fourteenth Century Venetian, keep away from sick people, wear your mask, get vaccinated, and I'll see you all in person when we emerge into the light at the end of this increasingly long, grim tunnel.
+So please have a look at this stuff and act like a Fourteenth Century Venetian, keep away from sick people, wear a mask, get vaccinated, and I'll see you all in person when we emerge into the light at the end of this long, grim tunnel.
 In the meantime, I recommend [boulevardiers](https://robbreport.com/food-drink/spirits/best-boulevardier-recipe-bourbon-negroni-1234585127/).

 ## How bad is it?